 Easily accessible and budget-friendly, this play kitchen is a fantastic option for a kids present.
 The Ikea Duktig kitchen is a great all-rounder and was recommended by many parents during our research.
 It’s a sturdy, no-frills kitchen with a minimalist Scandi design.
 The neutral colours are suitable for a variety of home decor styles.
 It has a microwave, hob with light-up rings, an oven, a removable sink with mixer tap, shelf and rail with hooks for hanging pans and utensils.

 Let your little ones’ imagination run wild with this play set, complete with all the bells and whistles.
 This realistic-looking play kitchen might end up putting your real kitchen to shame.
 It’s brimming with interactive features and has a tiled splashback and cute breakfast bar.
 Made with sustainably sourced materials, it comes in a neutral cream colour with wood-look worktop and wipe-clean fittings.
 This deluxe present is an amateur foodie’s dream come true.

 Harriet Bee Aviles play kitchen

-This show-stopping kid’s present is sure to delight on Christmas morning.
+This show-stopping kid’s present is sure to delight.
 The Aviles play kitchen is a sizeable, retro-style kitchen with lots of modern features for the creative cook.
 It’s a complete kitchen with oven, dishwasher, fridge, freezer, microwave, hob, stainless steel sink with hot and cold mixer taps, adjustable clock and phone.
 The attractive play set comes in a few colour options to suit your style, including classic white, pastel pink and mint green.
 We loved the design and pastel colours that this kitchen comes in.
 It would look lovely in any part of the home.

 Available from Wayfair (£149.99)